brianbirir/cs-algorithms/README.md

 # CS Algorithms

 ## Introduction
-Computer science taught algorithm implemented using Python
+Computer science taught algorithm implemented using Python and Javascript (ES6 and above)